nicolaiprodromov/dot_node/README.md

 ### Under the hood

 A `.node` file is a lightweight, portable package for sharing procedural node group setups with all the data, connections, and metadata.
-Technically, it's a ZIP archive containing three essential components:
+Technically, it's a ZIP archive containing these essential components:

 - a `.json` metadata file with nodes structure and properties
 - a `.blend` file with the actual node group data
-- a `.config` file for package validation.
+- a `.config` file for package validation
+- **optional**: a `preview.png` image file (max 250KB) for visual preview of the node group

 This format enables seamless sharing and importing across different Blender projects (soon enough, different software too) without complex file dependencies or incompatibility issues.